 Do color predicates need to be vague predicates?
 This is indeed widely assumed, and the assumption receives confirmation from one simple intuition: of some parts of the spectrum between red and orange we cannot tell whether they are red or orange; of some parts of the spectrum, similar to others which are red, we would not say that they are red, and for some others the question seems to remain unsettled.
 This is what makes colour predicates like 'red' vague.
 Nevertheless, we can resist the assumption.
-I offer a revisionist proposal, according to which primary color predicates are assigned open intervals, limited by the points corresponding to the primary color predicates.
+I offer a revisionist proposal, according to which primary color predicates are assigned points on the continuum, and other color predicates are assigned open intervals, limited by the points corresponding to the primary color predicates.
 Though there is no last orange shade, no shade is such that it is left undecided whether it is orange or, say, red.
-Vagueness comes in only as soon as we deal with similarity between shades.
+Vagueness comes in only as soon as we deal with similarity between shades